solarmicrobe/zentoo/README.md

 The repository contains various helper scripts in the `scripts` folder which are described below.

+Consult the [Gentoo Development Guide](http://devmanual.gentoo.org/) on how to create and maintain ebuilds.

 ### Keywording Policy

 Zentoo does not have a distinction between stable and unstable packages.
 All